nicoleondynamite18/First-Repo/README.md

 # First-Repo
-First Repository created on GitHub for learning purposes.
+First Repository created on GitHub for the purpose of learning.